-Now that I’ve briefly summarized the book, let’s move forward to the review.
+Now that I’ve briefly summarized the book, let’s move forward with the review.
 SPOILER ALERT FROM THIS PART ON!

-Rise of the Horde is a book that sets all the events in the side of Draenor prior to the first war in Azeroth that sets Orcs vs Humans.
+Rise of the Horde is a book that sets all the events on Draenor prior to the first war in Azeroth that sets Orcs vs Humans.
 If I had read this book before watching the movie I’d be even more familiarized with it.

-The book shows the reader the traditions of the orc clans in great detail, as well as their abandonment of their shamanistic traditions to embrace more powerful magics, such as the Fel and the summoning of demons.
-Since the clans were manipulated into believing that the peaceful Draenei were plotting against them, the Orcs conducted several attacks on the peaceful beings and even though the Draenei did not fight back at first and tried to use diplomacy instead everything failed to achieve peace for the two sides, war broke out between the two races in what turned to be one sided genocide for the Draenei.
+The book shows the reader the traditions of the orc clans in great detail, as well as the abandonment of their shamanistic traditions to embrace more powerful magic, such as the Fel and the summoning of demons.
+Since the clans were manipulated into believing that the peaceful Draenei were plotting against them, the Orcs conducted several attacks on the peaceful beings and even though the Draenei did not fight back at first and tried to use diplomacy instead everything failed to achieve peace for the two sides, war broke out between the two races in what turned to be one-sided genocide for the Draenei.

 Durotan and Draka form a great couple and Orgrim takes a valuable place as Durotan’s good friend.
 The contrast of a power-hungry apprentice and a wise but naive master between Gul’dan and Ner’zhul is phenomenal and was quite interesting to see them interact with one another.
 Kil’jaeden proves to be an incredible manipulator and Velen not so much of a prophet…